-Before becoming SMP Architects, the firm has been known by many names, including Susan Maxman & Partners from 1998 to 2007, Susan Maxman Architects from 1985 to 1998, and Maxman / Sutphin from 1981 to 1985.
-The firm offers of 30 years of experience working in a variety of architectural fields, but they have a unique experience working with large commercial projects.
+Before becoming SMP Architects, the firm has been known by many names.
+It was known as Susan Maxman & Partners, Susan Maxman Architects, Maxman / Sutphin, and finally became SMP Architects in 2007.
+The firm offers 30 years of experience working in a variety of architectural fields.
 The firm is led by Principals David Ade, AIA, LEED AP, who leads interdisciplinary project teams for institutional and academic projects; Jane Rath AIA; and Todd Woodward, AIA, LEED AP, who also teaches Ecological Architecture at the University of Pennsylvania.
 The firm has won numerous awards, including the 2017 Grand Jury Award from the Preservation Alliance of Greater Philadelphia, the 2016 and 2015 Improving the Acceptance of Green awards, the 2014 Green School of the Year from the Central PA Green Building Council, and the 2012 AIA COTE “Top 10” Green Building Award.

 SMP Architects led the design for “KidZooU,” one of the primary components in the Philadelphia Zoo’s ongoing campus transformation.
-Using environmentally responsive design and adaptive reuse, SMP worked to create a cohesive visitor experience.
-The project, completed in 2013, spanned the renovation of 17.4k square feet and developments of new buildings at 4,000 square feet.
+Using environmentally responsive design and adaptive reuse, SMP wanted to create a cohesive visitor experience.
+The project, completed in 2013, renovated 17,400 square feet and developments of new buildings at 4,000 square feet.
 Centered at KidZooU is the new Education Center, which is an adaptive renovation of the historic Pachyderm House, originally by Philadelphia architect Paul Cret in 1938.
 The renovation by SMP includes historic restoration of doors and windows, decorative medallions, stonework, copper detailing, and the famous elephant weathervane that sits atop the building’s tower.
 The work also provides universal accessibility, envelope upgrades, and systems replacement.
-The project integrates animal exhibits and engagement with demonstration and interpretation of environmentally responsive building and site design practices.
+The project integrates animal exhibits and engagement with environmentally responsive building and site design practices.
 For its work with the Zoological Society of Philadelphia, SMP’s work at KidZooU received the Groundbreaker Award from the Delaware Valley Green Building Council for environmentally responsive design, a Grand Jury Award from the Preservation Alliance of Greater Philadelphia, a Historic Preservation Award from Preservation Pennsylvania for historic restoration and rehabilitation, and The Exhibit of the Year Award from the Association of Zoos and Aquariums for live animal display and exhibit design.

 Studio Agoos Lovera